microsoft/react-native-code-push/README.md

 - __getBundleUrl(String bundleName)__ - Returns the path to the most recent version of your app's JS bundle file, using the specified resource name (e.g. `index.android.bundle`).
 This method has the same resolution behavior as the Objective-C equivalent described above.

 - __getReactPackage()__ - Returns a `ReactPackage` object that should be added to your `ReactInstanceManager` via its `addPackage` method.
 Without this, the `react-native-code-push` JS module won't be available to your script.

+## Example Apps

+The React Native community has graciously created some awesome open source apps that can serve as examples for developers getting started.
+The following is a list of OSS React Native apps that are also using CodePush, and can therefore be used to see how others are using the service:

+* [Feline for Product Hunt](https://github.com/arjunkomath/Feline-for-Product-Hunt) - An Android client for Product Hunt.
+* [Math Facts](https://github.com/Khan/math-facts) - An app by Khan Academy to help memorize math facts more easily.
+* [MoveIt!](https://github.com/multunus/moveit-react-native) - An app by [Multunus](http://www.multunus.com) that allows employees within a company to track their work-outs.

+*Note: If you've developed a React Native app using CodePush, that is also open-source, please let us know.
+We would love to add it to this list!*